 Best practices for your lighting pipeline

 Previously, we looked at how to deploy Katana into your workflow and how the lighting and look development tool can help to remove pipeline friction.
-In this article, we’ll continue exploring the toolset and explore the best practices and features to help you to further optimize your workflow.
+Here, we’ll continue exploring the toolset along with the best practices and features to help you to further optimize your workflow.

 Before starting deployment, it’s important to consider the flow of your project through departments in a way that can take advantage of the opportunities provided by Katana.
 You want to ensure you’re optimizing staff time so artists can work on more shots and effectively utilize lighting across all projects, scenes, and sequences.